Tr4pSt3R/temptations/temptation-from-satan's-point-of-view/satan's-opposition-of-god's-people.md

 In the preceding studies we defined temptation as "_**a strong urge, seduction or desire that leads to sin**_."

 In James 1:12, the Apostle James opens this verse on a positive note.
 It is clear that the Apostle is more interested in emphasizing the good that springs up from extraordinarily difficult situations and challenges in our Christian walk.
 As Christians in an ungodly world: we are walking against the general direction of the crowd\(Matt.
 7:13-14\); we are rigrously abstaining from every appearance of evil\(1 Thessalonians 5:22\); and the encouragement to be willing-partakers of sinful activities\(Proverbs 1:10\).
-See you efforts in walking, fleeing, running
+Be diligent in your efforts in walking, fleeing, running, meditation and rejection.

 ## Define Reaction